1998 Coimbatore bombings: Blast incidents

 On 14 February 1998, the first of the serial bombs exploded at 3.50 pm IST in a cycle stand at the Coimbatore Junction railway station, killing six people.
 There were allegations that suicide bombers were ready to target Lal Krishna Advani, the leader of Bharatiya Janata Party (BJP), during his election meeting at 4 pm.
 At 3:55 pm, the second bomb went off in Sundarapuram, SB Towers, killing three people and the third at Shanmuganandham Road, the location of the meeting, killing four.
 The fourth blast occurred in the basement parking of Rajarajeswari Tower, a commercial complex.
 At 4:05 pm, a car bomb exploded at the entrance of the Coimbatore general hospital, killing two nurses, a patient and a doctor.
 The blast took place exactly in the place where a Muslim youth was charred to death in an earlier riots.
 At 4:10 pm, the sixth bomb went off at the Timber Mart and three bombs at the city's Variety Hall.
 The next blast at Poompugar killed two people.
-The penulatimate blast took place at 8:30 pm, at Karunanidhi Nagar, and the final one at 10 pm in Bazaar Street.
+The penultimate blast took place at 8:30 pm, at Karunanidhi Nagar, and the final one at 10 pm in Bazaar Street.
 Overall, in a span of six hours, the city witnessed 12 explosions that killed 58 people and injured more than 200 people.

 Investigators found out that the blasts were a part of larger conspiracy to target L.K.
 Advani at his 4 pm election meeting.
 One of the bombs went off 800 m away from the podium where he was to conduct his election rally.
 Since the blasts were masterminded by Islamic fundamentalists and planted in areas with a Hindu majority population, most of the victims were Hindus.
 There were also some Muslim victims, who were killed in the blasts.
 The blast near the RS Puram police station was the most powerful amongst the bombings and caused 12 casualties.
 The blasts were targeted at disrupting the commercial activities of the town and planted at commercial points.
 Most of the victims belonged to other part of the city.
 Most of the victims were youth, who were participants in Advani's rally were killed in the blasts.
 Hindu fundamentalists attacked people at random and properties belonging to Muslims were ransacked, in the aftermath of the serial blasts.

 The explosives used were found to be gelatin sticks activated by timer devices.
 They were concealed in cars, motorcycles, bicycles, sideboxes of two-wheelers, denim and rexine bags, and in a cart loaded with pineapples.
 Several bombs that failed to detonate were defused by bomb disposal squads of the Army, National Security Guards and Tamil Nadu Commando School.
 An abandoned car laden with 70 kg of explosives, was found on East Lokamanya Street in R.S.
 Puram, close to the BJP meeting venue, gave cause for much anxiety for days until the complicated device was dismantled.